jhthompson/jhthompson-blog/_drafts/2018-08-02-interrail-start.md

   - Florence
   - Nice
   - Marseille
+  - Barcelona
   - train
 toc: true
 toc_label: Topics
 toc_icon: fa fa-ellipsis-h
 ---

 The Interrail trip has officially begun!
 Travelling alone has so far been an interesting experience, and is quite different from any other kind of traveling I've done before.
 I met some great people at the first hostel I stayed in (in Konstanz).
 One of them was from Malaysia and is studying at Iowa State University, and another was from Germany and biked to Konstanz from Freiburg (128km!).
-Most of this post has been written while on trains between places.
-By the time I finally get this post posted to the blog, my Interrail trip will almost be halfway over!
-I think I'll try and make at least one more post at the very end of the Interrail trip around August 22, and then maybe one more right before I head back to Canada.
+I wrote most of this post while sitting on trains, but right now I am finishing it in a hostel in Paris (my feet hurt from walking and I needed a break).
+My Interrail trip is now halfway over, and there is just under 3 weeks until I'm back in Canada!
+I'm super excited to get home, but also sad about what I'll be leaving behind.

 This also means that my time at Bosch Sensortec has come to an end.
 I'm going to miss working there and living in Reutlingen.
-BST hires a lot of international students and interns, and I met a lot of cool people from all over the world.
+Sensortec hires a lot of international students and interns, and I met a lot of cool people from all over the world.
 If I ever get the chance to return in the future it would be hard to say no, they are an awesome company with a terrific work culture.

 ***

 <figure class="align-center">
   <img src="/assets/images/interrail/leaving_apartment.jpg" alt="">
-  <figcaption>The last time I walked out of the apartment</figcaption>
+  <figcaption>The last time I walked out of the apartment in Reutlingen</figcaption>
 </figure>

 ***

 ## Konstanz

-Konstanz was incredible, and I wish I could have stayed longer.
+The first place I visited was Konstanz, and I wish I could have stayed longer.
 The water in the lake (even just a 20 minute walk from the train station) was a brilliant shade of turquoise, and people were swimming everywhere.

 ***